 Welcome to the website of The National History Bee – High School Competition!
-Founded in 2010, The National History Bee is gearing up for its third school year of Regional and State qualifying tournaments, leading to the National Championships in Washington, DC and Arlington, VA in the spring of 2013.
-This year, we are expanding our middle school division to include homeschoolers & elementary schools, adding many regional tournaments, introducing new features to our National Championships, and lots more.
+Founded in 2010, The National History Bee is getting set for its fourth school year of high school Regional and State qualifying tournaments, leading to the National Championships in Washington, DC and Arlington, VA in the spring of 2014.
+This year, we are debuting an all-US History Bee (in addition to the standard National History Bee), adding over 25 tournaments around the country, and lots more.
 Please explore our website and learn how you can take part in the Bee.
-Good luck in the 2012-2013 school year, and feel free to contact us if you have any questions!
+Good luck in the 2013-2014 school year and please contact us if you have any questions!

 - David Madden, Founder and Executive Director, The National History Bee